1324316288 © Barks_japan | gettyimages.com

 * FDA disclaimer: These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.

-Editor's note: This article appeared in the October 2022 print edition of RDH magazine.
+Editor's note: This article appeared in the October 2022 print edition of RDH magazine and was updated November 2024.
 Dental hygienists in North America are eligible for a complimentary print subscription.
 Sign up here.

 References